Albert Stanley, 1st Baron Ashfield: Return to the Underground

 The Board was a compromise – public ownership but not full nationalisation – and came into existence on 1 July 1933.
 Ashfield served as the organisation's chairman from its establishment in 1933 on an annual salary of £12,500 (approximately £600,000 today), with Pick as Chief Executive.

 The opening of extensions of the Piccadilly line to Uxbridge, Hounslow and Cockfosters followed in 1933.
 On the Metropolitan Railway, Ashfield and Pick instigated a rationalisation of services.
 The barely used and loss-making Brill and Verney Junction branches beyond Aylesbury were closed in 1935 and 1936.
 Freight services were reduced and electrification of the remaining steam operated sections of the line was planned.
 In 1935, the availability of government-backed loans to stimulate the flagging economy allowed Ashfield and Pick to promote system-wide improvements under the New Works Programme for 1935–1940, including the transfer of the Metropolitan line's Stanmore services to the Bakerloo line in 1939, the Northern line's Northern Heights project and extension of the Central line to Ongar and Denham.

 Following a reorganisation of public transportation by the Labour government of Clement Attlee, the LPTB was scheduled to be nationalised along with the majority of British railway, bus, road haulage and waterway concerns from 1 January 1948.
-In advance of this, Ashfield resigned from the LPTB at the end of October 1947 and joined the board of the new British Transport Commission which was to operate all of the nationalised public transport systems.
-At nationalisation, the LPTB was to be abolished and replaced by the London Transport Executive.
+In advance of this, Ashfield resigned from the LPTB at the end of October 1947 and joined the board of the new British Transport Commission (BTC) which was to operate all of the nationalised public transport systems.
+At nationalisation, the LPTB was to be abolished and replaced by the London Transport Executive (LTE).
 Lord Latham, a member of the LPTB and the incoming chairman of the new organisation, acted as temporary chairman for the last two months of the LPTB's existence.
+The BTC required office space, and as one of his last acts before leaving the LPTB for the BTC, Ashfield offered the use of the eighth and ninth floors of 55 Broadway for the BTC's use.
+He was in turn allotted a BTC office on one of these floors, but decided to continue using his seventh-floor suite for his BTC duties.
+Latham, as his replacement at the LPTB (and subsequently the LTE), was not able to occupy this accommodation until Ashfield's death.